spoonapps/docs/getting_started/what_is_spoon/getting_started.md

 ## How does it work?

-Spoon containers are built on the **Spoon Virtual Machine** (SVM), a lightweight implementation of core operating system APIs, including the filesystem, registry, process, and threading subsystems.
+Spoon containers are built on the **Spoon Application Virtualization Engine** (SVM), a lightweight implementation of core operating system APIs, including the filesystem, registry, process, and threading subsystems.
 Applications executing within a container interact with a virtualized filesystem, registry, and process environment supplied by the SVM, rather than directly with the host machine.

+### How is Spoon different from hardware virtualization?

+Unlike hardware virtualization systems like Microsoft Virtual PC and VMware, Spoon virtualizes only the operating system features required for application execution.
+This enables virtualized applications to operate efficiently, with the same performance characteristics as native executables.

+There are several advantages in choosing Spoon containers over hardware virtualization systems:

+- Optimal performance.
+Spoon containers run at the same speed as applications running natively against the host hardware, with a minimal memory footprint.
+In contrast, applications running within hardware-virtualized environments experience significant slow-downs and impose a large memory footprint.

+- Dramatically reduced application size.
+Spoon containers require a footprint proportional to the size of the virtualized application, data, and included components.
+As a result, Spoon containers are small enough to be quickly downloaded by end-users.
+Hardware virtualization requires an entire host operating system image, including many basic subsystems that are already present on the end-user device.
+Each virtual machine may occupy several gigabytes of storage.

+- Multiple virtual applications capability.
+You can run multiple simultaneous Spoon containers per processor.
+Due to the high overhead of hardware virtualization, only a small number of hardware-virtualized environments per processor can run simultaneously.

+- Reduced licensing costs.
+Spoon does not require the purchase of separate operating system licenses to use a container.
+Hardware virtualization systems require a host operating system in order to function, which can impose additional licensing costs and restrictions.

+- Kernel mode.
+The Spoon Application Virtualization Engine only virtualizes user-mode operating system features, whereas hardware virtualization systems emulate the entire OS stack, including kernel mode components.
+Applications requiring device drivers or other non-user-mode software may require a hardware-virtualized environment to function properly.

-There are three main components to Spoon:
+### The three main components of Spoon

 #### Images - Build component